shenzhou05/SRP-Chinese-Translation/Lightweight-Render-PipelineOverview.md

 * Nintendo Switch
 * All current VR platforms

-**Note:** The Lightweight Render Pipeline is available via two templates: LWRP and LWRP-VR.
+The Lightweight Render Pipeline is available via two templates: LWRP and LWRP-VR.
 The  LWRP-VR comes with pre-enabled settings specifically for VR.
 The documentation for both render pipelines is the same.
 For any questions regarding LWRP-VR, see the LWRP documentation.

 **Note:**  Built-in and custom Lit Shaders do not work with the Lightweight Render Pipeline.
 Instead, LWRP has a new set of standard shaders.
 If you upgrade a current Project to LWRP, you can upgrade built-in shaders to the new ones.

+**Note:** Projects made using LWRP are not compatible with the High Definition Render Pipeline or the built-in Unity rendering pipeline.
+Before you start development, you must decide which render pipeline to use in your Project.